-If you forget the administrator password, you will not be able to enter the WEB interface, and now you can only use the Reset bLeveloneon to restore the factory settings of the device.
-The steps are as follows: In the process of the device's charged operation, hold down the Reset bLeveloneon for more than 5 seconds, and then release the bLeveloneon, the device will be restored to its factory settings, and automatically restarted.
+If you forget the administrator password, you will not be able to enter the WEB interface, and now you can only use the Reset button to restore the factory configuration.
+Method: In the process of charged operation, hold down the Reset button for more than 5 seconds, then release the button, and the device will be returned to the factory settings, and automatically restart.